 Getting started with Blooket

 Simply create a free account using your email address or syncing with Google.
-From there, you can log in and head straight to your dashboard, where you'll have the option to create your own questions or use a premade set of questions.
+From there, you can log in and head straight to your dashboard, where you can create your own questions or use a premade set of questions.

 If you've come looking for inspiration, you'll find plenty!
 Click “Discover Sets” and browse through hundreds of premade question sets across thousands of topics.
 You're sure to find something your students will love.

 However, if you're coming with content, it's easy to import that, too!
 Click the tab that says “Create a Set,” and you'll be taken to the template page.
-From there, fill in your set's title, description, and images.
+Fill in your set's title, description, and images from there.

 Next, add your multiple-choice questions.
 There's an easy-to-use layout with four answer choices, similar to what students see on many state assessments.
 You can add images if needed.
 In addition, you can set a time limit for each question if you're working on fluency or want to add an extra challenge.

 Once your set is complete, you'll finish and publish it.
 This adds to your library, making it available to you and other teachers.